 Feather v Down

-Goose feather is softer than duck feather.
-Most duck and goose feather filled pillows are combined with soft down for comfort and warmth.
+While goose feather is softer than duck feather, most duck feather pillows and goose feather pillows are combined with soft down for exceptional comfort and warmth.

 Cheaper than down